kimkimani/guruspedia/content/articles/how-to-use-cors-in-nodejs/index.md

 ```

 Send the fetch request from the site.
 You should be able to get the todos regardless of the origin of sending the request.

+Now that you have mastered How to use CORS in Node.js With Express and Resolve CORS Error With Examples, why not dive deeper and learn How to use CORS in Real Applications?
+This [Build a Node.js Express Server for React Apps](https://guruspedia.com/how-to-set-up-nodejs-express-server-for-react-app/) guide Shows you how to add CORS and exchange data between servers.
+OR if you are a fan of Python, learn the [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/) and use Flask CORS to allow Cross Origin Resource sharing.

 ### Conclusion